bbauska/W3Cx-3of5/README.md

 <li>With other types of microdata, for events, for example, the browser may pop up a calendar application, etc.</li>
 </ul>

-<b>Note</b>: For advanced users, Microdata is very similar to <a href="http://microformats.org/">microformats</a>, which use HTML classes, or to <a href="https://www.w3.org/TR/xhtml-rdfa-primer/">RDFa</a>, which doesn't validate in HTML4 or HTML5.
-Because RDFa was considered to be too hard for authors to write, microdata is HTML5's answer to help embed semantics into html documents.
+<p><b>Note</b>: For advanced users, Microdata is very similar to <a href="http://microformats.org/">microformats</a>, which use HTML classes, or to <a href="https://www.w3.org/TR/xhtml-rdfa-primer/">RDFa</a>, which doesn't validate in HTML4 or HTML5.
+Because RDFa was considered to be too hard for authors to write, microdata is HTML5's answer to help embed semantics into html documents.</p>

 <h4>External resources</h4>
 <ul>